If you’re an illustrator or concept artist, I guarantee that your art will eventually cause pain.

 So You Think You Can Dance? has significantly enhanced my appreciation for dance as an art form.

-It has given me fresh perspective on my own work, improved the way I communicate and made me wish to God I was capable of this:
+It has given me fresh perspective on my own work, improved the way I communicate and made me wish I was capable of this:

 Falling Is Failing: